inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 The type of the resource described by the record.
 The resource type must be selected from a controlled vocabulary which can be customized by each InvenioRDM instance.

-When interfacing with Datacite, this field is converted to a format compatible with *10.
+When interfacing with DataCite, this field is converted to a format compatible with *10.
 Resource Type*  (i.e. ``type`` and ``subtype``).
 DataCite allows free text for the subtype, however InvenioRDM requires this to come from a customizable controlled vocabulary.

-The resource type vocabulary also defines mappings to other vocabularies than Datacite such as Schema.org, Citation Style Language, BibTeX, and OpenAIRE.
+The resource type vocabulary also defines mappings to other vocabularies than DataCite such as Schema.org, Citation Style Language, BibTeX, and OpenAIRE.
 These mappings are very important for the correct generation of citations due to how different types are being interpreted by reference management systems.

 Subfields: